Deploying the right volunteer retention strategies can keep volunteers coming back to fulfill new opportunities for your organization.

 In other words, out of the 65.4 million people that volunteered in 2005 only 44.5 million of them volunteered in 2006.
 These are troubling statistics for nonprofits nationwide considering that many use volunteers to fill roles organization-wide.
 There are also many organizations especially startup nonprofits that are solely run by volunteer support.

 Nonprofits today need to do whatever they can to keep volunteers coming back.
-The volunteer retention strategies that your organization deploys can mean the difference between reaching your organizational goals or not.
+The volunteer retention strategies that your organization deploy can mean the difference between reaching your organizational goals or not.

 Here are 4 volunteer retention strategies that your nonprofit can deploy today.